Robert K. Steel

-Robert King Steel (born August 3, 1951) is an American businessman, financier and government official who has served as Deputy Mayor for Economic Development in the administration of New York City Mayor Michael Bloomberg, Under Secretary for Domestic Finance of the United States Treasury, chief executive officer of Wachovia Corporation and vice chairman of Goldman Sachs.
+Robert King Steel (born August 3, 1951) is an American businessman, financier and government official who has served as Deputy Mayor for Economic Development and Rebuilding in the administration of New York City Mayor Michael Bloomberg, Under Secretary for Domestic Finance of the United States Treasury, chief executive officer of Wachovia Corporation and vice chairman of Goldman Sachs.
 He has also served as chairman of the board of trustees at Duke University and the Aspen Institute.
 In May 2014, he was tapped to succeed Joseph R. Perella as chief executive officer of Perella Weinberg Partners, a private investment banking and asset management firm.

 Personal life

 The second of three boys, Steel grew up in Durham, North Carolina, attending public schools near Duke University, his future college.
 He was a Boy Scout and attained the rank of Eagle Scout.
 His late father, Charles Steel, III, was a life insurance agent and his mother, Elizabeth, was a homemaker.

 He received his undergraduate degree from Duke in 1973, majoring in history and political science.
 He received his Master of Business Administration degree from the University of Chicago in 1984.

 Steel lives in New York, NY; he is married to Gillian Steel and they have three daughters.
 He enjoys hiking, skiing and golfing.